 - One piece of 100% cotton heavyweight T-shirt, about 10″ x 12″ — can be new or old, but should be clean (you can sterilize it by boiling it, drying it at least 104°F, or using a hot iron) — click here to see research study that shows this is the best household item to use for a DIY face mask

-- Two pieces of 100% cotton or cotton blend closely and TIGHTLY woven fabric, like that on a hypoallergenic pillowcase, about 10″ x 12″ (Tip: Use a fat quarter or one of the Cricut fabric samplers, these can be the same pattern or different) — click here to see why we’re using this
+- Two pieces of 100% cotton or cotton blend closely and TIGHTLY woven fabric, like that on a hypoallergenic pillowcase, about 10″ x 12″ (Tip: Use a fat quarter or one of the Cricut fabric samplers, these can be the same pattern or different) — see my list of Best Fabrics for Face Masks

 - 1/4″-3/8″ wide ribbons or ties, at least 72″ (six feet) to make four 18″ ties — ribbons/ties make it adjustable and fit better (you can also use elastic if you prefer)

 - (Optional) Something you can use as a filter — see my Face Mask Materials List for notes, effectiveness, and breathability so you can make an informed decision

 - (Optional) 20-22-gauge wire or floral wire, 4″ long (to make a fitted top to go over the bridge of your nose)

 - (Optional) Fabric marker (good if you want to mark the seam allowance)